galdolber/radiomitre/README.md

 # radiomitre

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A decent interface for secciones.cienradios.com.ar/radiomitre/

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 Gal Dolber

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.